6 reasons to spay & neuter your dogs

 If you have a male dog, you can also choose to have your dog undergo a vasectomy — your dog will be unable to reproduce but will still have breeding instincts and urges.
 There is also nonsurgical sterilization (that is still being researched and developed) available for male dogs where an approved product is injected into their testes, eliminating their ability to reproduce but not their ability to produce hormones.

 If you have a female dog, you can choose a hysterectomy for her — she will be unable to reproduce but her breeding urges will still be intact.
 Ovariectomy is another option where her ovaries are removed and not her uterus.

-Ideally, you should alter your pup when she’s six to nine months old, but puppies as young as eight weeks can also be altered.
-(Henry was three months old when he was neutered, and he turned out pretty darn okay.)
+Ideally, you should neuter your pup when she’s six to nine months old, but puppies as young as eight weeks can also be neutered.

-Keep in mind that adult dogs can also be altered, but talk to your vet first about risks, especially if she’s very old, overweight, or suffers from health problems.
+Keep in mind that adult dogs can also be neutered, but talk to your vet first about risks, especially if she’s very old, overweight or suffers from health problems.